My name is Jamie Lyn Weigt. I am a paralegal by day and a writer

 But now as of March 2018, I’ve come up with a new schedule to get myself back on track with writing my novel while I blog on the side.

-I’ll post one work of awesome dragon art during the first and third weeks of the month, including all my usual links to the artist’s pages, social medias, and galleries so you can find more of their work;
+post one workfeature one artist with three pieces of awesome dragon art during the first and third weeks of the month, including all my usual links to the artist’s pages, social medias, and galleries so you can find more of their work;

 - I’ll craft a longer feature on the Birthstone Dragons theme every second week, filled with lots of dragon artwork by tons of new and returning artists; and